rclone/rclone/docs/content/docs.md

 ### --color WHEN ###

-Specifiy when colors (and other ANSI codes) should be added to the output.
+Specify when colors (and other ANSI codes) should be added to the output.

 `AUTO` (default) only allows ANSI codes when the output is a terminal